 - If there is a surviving spouse, make sure the surviving spouse or children collect veterans’ benefits or other “joint and survivor” benefits.

-- After the personal representative’s duties are completed, he or she is can ask the court to be discharged.
+- After the personal representative’s duties are completed, the personal representative can ask the court to be discharged.

 This is not an exhaustive list, of what to do when someone dies in NYC, nor is it an attempt to provide detailed instructions.
 Rather, it is assembled for educational and informational purposes only.
 It is possible that an important factor that pertains to your specific situation is not addressed here.
 Our condolences for your loss.